Smooth Logic Constraints in Nonlinear Optimization and Optimal Control Problems: Numerical Simulations

 \subsection{System Description}

 Consider the planar quadrotor vehicle with states $[r,\dot{r},s,\dot{s},\psi,\dot{\psi}]$, where $r$ is the quadrotor's horizontal position, $s$ is the quadrotor's height, and $\psi$ is the quadrotor's tilt angle, as illustrated in Figure \ref{fig:quad_example}.
-The continuous time-dynamics for the system are
+The continuous-time dynamics for the system are

-where $u_1(t)$ and $u_2(t)$ are the motor thrusts at time $t$, $\gamma = 0.15$ is the vehicle's mass, $I = 0.00125$ is the moment of inertia, $\ell = 0.1$ is the moment arm for each motor, and $b = 9.81$ is the gravity acting on the system.
-This system can be discretized using a midpoint rule with sampling time $T_s = 0.25$ such that
+where $u_1(t)$ and $u_2(t)$ are the thrusts at time $t$, $\gamma = 0.15$ is the vehicle's mass, $I = 0.00125$ is the moment of inertia, $\ell = 0.1$ is the motor moment arm, and $g_{\earth} = 9.81$ is the gravity acting on the system.
+Using a sampling time $T_s = 0.25$, the position dynamics are discretized via the trapezoidal rule and the velocity dynamics via explicit Euler, such that

 where $x^1_k$ through $x^6_k$ are the discretized states corresponding to the 6 continuous states at time step $k$, $v_k^1$ and $v_k^2$ are the discretized control inputs, and $k = 0$ corresponds to $t = 0$.
 For both of the examples of Section \ref{sec:ocp_description}, we consider a prediction horizon of $N = 10$.
 The quadrotor is initialized from the state $x_0 = [0,0,0,0,0,0]$ and is subject to the input constraints